thomasread99/linux_pam_nfc/README.md

 ## DESCRIPTION
 This program uses Linux Pluggable Authentication Modules (PAM) to authenticate users via the use of Near-Field Communication (NFC).
 It can be used with traditional NFC smart cards, as long as they are configured correctly, although the intended use of this program is with the OS_auth_application Android App.

+## ACKNOWLEDGEMENT
+Whilst this project is novel work, it takes inspiration from [pam_nfc](https://github.com/nfc-tools/pam_nfc).
+Thank you to the developers of that project for releasing it under a GNU General Public license so that it could be used to benefit this work.

 ## PREREQUISITES
 In order to use this program, you must have:
 * A Linux system (preferably Debian based)